 AHLUWALIA STUDIO [GRAPHICS – PLEASE PUT GREEN CROWN HERE]

 London-based Priya Ahluwalia launched the menswear label Ahluwalia Studio in 2018 after graduating from the University of Westminster.
 She has been an important figure in discussions around sustainability since ‘Sweet Lassi’, her 2018 photography book and menswear collection based in fieldwork on fashion waste conducted in Lagos and Panipat.
 Her Indian-Nigerian heritage is central to her creative process – both stylistically and in her goal to reduce clothing waste.
 Her collections, comprising sportswear, knitwear and fine tailoring, begin mostly as vintage and deadstock clothing, and are transformed into colorfully elegant, often one-of-a-kind fashion.
 Movement is central to this body of work, through paneled and asymmetric constructions, clashing fabric combinations and silhouettes that play with volume.
-A/W 2020 offered patchworked tracksuits, paneled denim and safaristyle jackets in burnt orange, oatmeal and browns, and the avant-garde nostalgia that is a mainstay her work.
+A/W 2020 offered patchworked tracksuits, paneled denim and safari-style jackets in burnt orange, oatmeal and browns, and the avant-garde nostalgia that is a mainstay of her work.
 Stockists include Browns, MatchesFashion, SSENSE, LN-CC, Nubian Tokyo, Stripe Inc. and Addicted Korea.

 www.ahluwaliastudio.com